 - Resource Model on which to run your app.

-- Environment Configurations can be provided to customize the behavior of the app.
-These configurations are defined by the environment owner.
+- Under the Environment Configurations tab, set the configurations (if any) to customize the behavior of the app.
+These configurations are defined by the environment owner while creating the environment.

 For a running custom app, you can click its icon to:

 - See the list of URLs you can use to access the app under the General tab.
 These URLs are defined by the environment owner.
 If a URL is HTTP or HTTPs, you can simply click it to open in a new tab.
 You can always hover over the info icon of each URL to check its description for any help.